 Howcha Magowcha, the second album by Turkish Delight, originally released in 1988 (and which follows IHeartNoise’s cassette rerelease of their 1996 debut last year), isn’t quite as weird as all that, but it’s hardy accessible or mainstream.
 In the main, it’s a high-octane, helium-filled punky thrashabout, and really rather fun.
 And while punk-pop has very clear connotations in contemporary terms, aspects of Howcha Magowcha belong to the time when indie bands like Voodoo Queens and Rosa Mota and Huggy Bear were cranking up the amps and revelling in the juxtaposition of ramshackle punky noise delivered with a pop sensibility.
 And Howcha Magowcha is bursting with tunes – all delivered with a spiky, angular energy.

-Two years later we’re kicking off another series of mixes – this one dedicated to Howcha Magowcha, reissue of a second/final TD album that originally came out in 1998 on The Archenemy Record Company.
+Now we’re kicking off another series of mixes – this one dedicated to Howcha Magowcha, reissue of a second/final TD album that originally came out in 1998 on The Archenemy Record Company.
 But first lets take a look at what happened to the band and its members between our reissues:

 Dec.
 2017 – TD bassist Carl Thien’s band Gull Boy releases Goblin Song / F.I.R.
 EP